SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

    ftpClient_Model.formatter:encode(image)
    ```

-6. Additionally it is possible to put all data that is relevant to be saved persistently to put into an additional sub-table like this:
+6. Additionally it is possible to put all data that is relevant to be saved persistently into an additional sub-table like this:

    ```
    ftpClient_Model.parameters = {}